Person enters credit card information on laptop.

 What's the difference between a postal code and ZIP code for a credit card?

 ZIP codes and postal codes both serve to identify a particular region or delivery area in a specific country.
-However, they’re not exactly the same.
+However, they’re not the same.

 If you plan to use a foreign credit card in the U.S., it’s a good idea to speak to your card issuer about options for transactions that require a ZIP code verification.